In this tutorial, we will understand the decision tree regression algorithm and implement it in Python.

 # Importing the Dataset dataset = pd.read_csv("Position_Salaries.csv")

-Now our dataset has imported to our program.
-Lets check how it looks:
+Now our dataset has imported into our program.
+Let's check how it looks:

 Well, we have come to the main part of the Regression.
 To implement Random Forest Regression, we need RandomForestRegressor class from Scikit-Learn library.